 You can also make a diluted electrolyte beverage, such as ⅔ water and ⅓ Gatorade.
 I would avoid straight Gatorade or Powerade due to the sugar.
 Steer clear of caffeine, since it speeds dehydration, and stay away from alcohol while you’re out in the sun working as well.

 What should people wear to protect themselves from the heat?

 A lot of times, when people do yard work outside, they want to take off their shirts.
 But that means the sun will be pounding your skin and you’re more likely to get a sunburn.
-Instead, loose-fitting, light clothing can protect your skin and act like a cooling device by allowing for movement of air.
+Instead, loose-fitting, light clothing can protect your skin and act as a cooling device by allowing for the movement of air.

 There are a lot of long-sleeve cooling shirts available on the market–look for one that wicks moisture away and has a blended, breathable fabric.
 Fishing shirts are a good option, for example.

 Wear a hat with a wide brim to protect your face while you’re working.